wmo-im/wis2box/docs/source/reference/running/data-pipeline-plugins.rst

 For processing efficiency, and to allow for concurrent processing, it is recommended that the input data to this plugin is already separated into one BUFR message per file and one subset per message.

-A typical BUFR4 plugin workflow would like:
+A typical BUFR4 plugin workflow definition would be defined as follows:

 .. code-block:: yaml